 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 Among my most beautiful memories of Bali: the sunsets over the Agung volcano in Amed and the molas-molas, those gigantic moon-fish crossed off Nusa Penida...

 Back to Brittany

-Eh yes.
-Here I am back from this wonderful trip to Bali.
-Long long trip back, with endless stops in Singapore and Colombo ...
-The hardest were the last three hours of TGV from Charles-de-Gaulle airport, Sunday morning, to return to Rennes.
+That's right.
+I'm back from this wonderful trip to Bali.
+Long way back, with endless stopovers in Singapore and Colombo...
+The hardest part was the last three hours of the TGV from Charles-de-Gaulle airport, on Sunday morning, to get back to Rennes.

 Among my most beautiful memories, the sunsets on Agung volcano to Amed, and the encounter withes molas-molas, these gigantic moonfish, off Nusa Lembongan and Nusa Penida.
 And then the smiles of the children, the soft green of the rice fields, the fury of the waves ...

-I therefore avoided destinations often considered "unavoidable" in Bali, such as Ubud, Mount Batur, or the Gili Islands of Lombok, places I had already visited during my previous stays.
+I therefore avoided the destinations often considered "must-see" in Bali, such as Ubud, Mount Batur, or the Gili Islands of Lombok, places I had already visited during my previous stays.

-I do not regret this choice, which allowed me to hang out almost ten days at each place.
-I like to take my time, ask me.
+I don't regret this choice, which allowed me to spend almost ten days in each place.
+I like to take my time, to settle down.

 And then Pemuteran, Amed and Nusa Lembongan are still (in this year 2008) peaceful places - certainly touristy but not too much - that do not necessarily look like the exotic postcard that some have in mind when we pronounce the name of Bali ...
 Three seaside locations that suit my traveler's temper not frantic.

-My only regret, perhaps, is not having booked at least a day or two to explore the land-side nature park around Pemuteran.
-A couple of Germans met there gave me a tantalizing description of their expedition in the jungle and the mountains.
+My only small regret, perhaps, is that I did not book at least a day or two to explore the natural park on the land side around Pemuteran.
+A German couple I met there gave me an enticing description of their expedition into the jungle and mountains.